 All of our instructors are certified by Kyoshi David Ahrens, a 7th Degree Black Belt with over 28 years of teaching martial arts effectively to many people of all ages.
 Our instructors have success teaching students of all ages and abilities as well.
 Successfully training students with mental handicaps, as well as other disabilities.

 Our Karate Dojo is a specially designed with safety in mind.
-Our superior clean and safe zebra matting system is the best in the word so you can rest assure that you and/or your child will be safe and is in the best martial arts learning environment possible.
+Our superior clean and safe zebra matting system is the best in the world so you can rest assure that you and/or your child will be safe and is in the best martial arts learning environment possible.

 At East Coast Karate, we highly value parent participation.
 We find that when a parent is involved in their children’s training experience the child succeeds and is more receptive to the Black Belt Principals and curriculum.
 Therefore we ask parents to actively attend their children’s classes.
 For that reason we have a large seating area for you to watch and witness your child’s progress.